5 Essential Examples of Agency Costs: A brief Overview

 Employee taxes represent a shared responsibility between the employee and the employer.

 These include deductions for Social Security, Medicare, and Federal Income Tax.
 It's important to note that these taxes may also impact benefits, further complicating the overall cost picture.
+Paying these taxes according to the law is crucial to avoid receiving a defective notice and facing any legal complications.

 4. Employer Taxes (State, County, and City Tax)